A Direct Evaluation of the Periods of the Weierstrass Zeta Function: A Simple Illustration: and its Derivatives

-(with no Fourier expansion).
-In Equation \eqref{ctgHder} or \eqref{ctgHbarder} we cannot use the Fourier expansion as well, but by decomposing the left hand side of these equations to $d>-w$ and $d<-w$ (again, we do not have $d=-w$ since we assume $w\not\in\mathbb{Z}$) one easily sees that we have
+(without the Fourier expansion).
+In Equation \eqref{ctgHder} or \eqref{ctgHbarder} we cannot use the Fourier expansion as well, but decomposing the left hand side of these equations to $d>-w$ and $d<-w$ (again, we do not have a term with $d=-w$ since we assume $w\not\in\mathbb{Z}$) gives

-Here $\zeta(s,a)$ denotes the Hurwitz zeta function, defined for $\Re s>1$ and $a>0$ by the series $\sum_{n=0}^{\infty}\frac{1}{(n+a)^{s}}$.
+Here $\zeta(s,v)$ denotes the Hurwitz zeta function, defined for $\Re s>1$ and $v>0$ by the series $\sum_{n=0}^{\infty}\frac{1}{(n+v)^{s}}$.